wooferzfg/tww-rando-bot/README.md

 ### Installation

 1. Clone the repo
-2. Build the Docker image with `docker-compose build`
+2. Build the Docker image with `docker compose build`

 ### Usage